MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 # Automate using UI elements

-Desktop flows utilize UI elements to interact with applications and web pages without resorting to image recognition and absolute coordinates.
-UI elements are used as input in most UI automation and browser automation actions and identify specific elements on windows and web pages.
+Desktop flows utilize UI elements to interact with applications and webpages without resorting to image recognition and absolute coordinates.
+UI elements are used as input in most UI automation and browser automation actions and identify specific elements on windows and webpages.

 ## UI elements